-Osawa MC 28mm f/2.8 - Vintage Wide-Angle Lens Overview
+Osawa MC 28mm f/2.8 Review - A Vintage Wide-Angle Hidden Gem

 Osawa MC 28mm f/2.8

 When I first picked up the Osawa MC 28mm f/2.8, I was immediately struck by its compact size and solid build.
-Despite being a third-party lens from the film photography era, it has that reassuring weight and construction that makes it feel durable and well-engineered.
-The lens has a smooth manual focus ring, a straightforward design, and a filter thread that’s easy to work with, everything about it feels purposeful and no-nonsense.
-I bought this lens on a whim because I was curious to try out a lens brand I had never heard of before, And let me tell you i’m sure glad I picked up this lens.
-It’s easily one of my top 10 favorite vintage lenses.
+Despite being a third-party lens from the film photography era, it has nice design and construction that makes it feel durable and well-engineered.
+The focus ring is smooth, the design is simple, and everything about it feels purposeful and no-nonsense.
+I actually bought this lens on a whim because I had never even heard of Osawa before but I’m really glad I did.
+It’s easily become one of my top 10 favorite vintage lenses.
+There’s something about this lens that just works.
+This post will focus on the physical attributes of this lens.
+If you’re looking for a review of the optical performance check out this post next.

 LENS SPECS